Florent Hoti: Club career

+Early career

 Having been part of Rochdale's academy since the age of 10, Hoti signed for the club on a two-year scholarship in 2017.
 He made his debut for Rochdale on 4 September 2018, coming on as a 79th minute substitute in a 2–1 home victory against Bury in the EFL Trophy.
 On 7 November 2018, he started in Rochdale's 2–2 draw at home to Leicester City Under-23s in the EFL Trophy.
-Hoti was offered his first professional contract with the club at the end of the 2018–19 season.
+Hoti was offered his first professional contract with the club at the end of the 2018–19 season, though Hoti never signed this contract.

+Playing in Scotland

-Hoti had a trial at Scottish Premiership club Dundee United in August 2020, and signed a two-year contract with the club for an undisclosed fee the following month.
+Hoti had a trial at Scottish Premiership club Dundee United during the 2019–20 season, and again in August 2020, and signed a two-year contract with the club for an undisclosed fee the following month.
 He joined Scottish League One club Forfar Athletic on loan in October, then returned to Dundee United in January 2021 following the suspension of the lower divisions due to the COVID-19 pandemic.
 He made his debut for Dundee United on 10 April 2021 in a 1–0 Scottish Premiership win away to Hamilton Academical, with Dundee United manager Micky Mellon stating that "he has come on and showed what a lad of great promise he is."
+He made three further appearances in the 2020–21 season.
+He was released at the end of the 2021–22 season, having played just 9 times that season after failing to displace the club's regular midfielders such as Jeando Fuchs, Calum Butcher and Ian Harkes.

-On 11 November 2022, Hoti signed for Scottish Championship side Arbroath on a short-term deal.
-On 25 January 2023, Arbroath confirmed that Florent had left the club.
+After a trial spell with Scottish League One club Peterhead, during which he played twice, Hoti signed for Scottish Championship side Arbroath on a short-term deal on 11 November 2022.
+On 25 January 2023, Arbroath confirmed that Florent had left the club, with Hoti having made 7 appearances for them.